errordeveloper/kubeplay/README.md

 #### Glob Expressions

-One of the arguments would be glob expression.

-Here are some examples of glob expressions.
+Here are some examples illustrating the types of glob expressions that `kubeplay` understands.

 Get all pods in `kube-systems` namespace:
 ```ruby